Health care strike over pay and staff shortages enters final day with no deal in sight

 Union members say understaffing is boosting the hospital system’s profits but hurting patients, and executives have been bargaining in bad faith during negotiations.

 Lucas said the two sides have made several tentative agreements, but nothing in major areas like long-term staffing plans and wage increases.
-The coalition, which represents about 85,000 of the health system’s employees nationally, is waiting for Kaiser to return to the table, she added.
+The coalition, which represents about 85,000 of the health system’s employees nationally, is waiting for Kaiser to resume talks, she added.

 “They could call now and say, ‘We want to pull together a Zoom in 20 minutes,’” she said.
 “We would be on that Zoom in 20 minutes.”